Flatiron Building: Base

 At ground level, the entrances on Fifth Avenue and Broadway are each flanked by four storefront windows to the north and south.
 The storefront windows are separated from each other by vertical piers with horizontal bands of smooth-faced and vermiculated limestone.
-There are revolving doors at the southwestern and southeastern corners of the building.
 The entrances on Fifth Avenue and Broadway are flanked by a pair of engaged columns, which are vertically fluted and are overlaid by smooth and vermiculated bands of limestone.
 The columns support an entablature decorated with alternating roundels and triglyphs; immediately above the entablature, on the second story, are oculus windows with console brackets on either side.
 The entablatures above both entrances are connected by a projecting cornice that wraps around the ground floor.
 On the second and third stories, each opening generally contains two sash windows.
 A frieze with dentils runs above the third story.

-When the building was converted to residences in the 2020s, a revolving door was installed at the southwest corner, facing Fifth Avenue and 22nd Street, for residents.
+There were two wooden revolving doors at the southwestern and southeastern corners of the building, at 22nd Street's intersections with Fifth Avenue and Broadway, respectively.
+These were installed in 1910 by the company that held the original 1888 U.S. patent for the technology.
+At the time, these doors were a symbol of the structure's modernity and engineering sophistication.
+The southeastern entrance no longer exists, but during the 2020s condominium conversion, the southwestern revolving door was designated as the main residential entrance.
+As part of an effort to restore the ground floor, the original wooden enclosure—which showed decades of wear and graffiti—underwent a complete craftsman restoration to return it to its early 20th-century condition.
+The restoration was praised for its intricate wood carvings and authenticity.